Leapmotor C10 new car review

 10 Second Review

 New Chinese maker Leapmotor bounds into the UK market with this extraordinarily well priced upper mid-sized EV crossover, the C10.
-The money being asked here would normally get you something smaller and feebler range.
+The money being asked here would normally get you something smaller and feebler of range.
 And there's plenty of technology too.
 You can see why European conglomerate Stellantis decided to part-own the Leapmotor brand.

 + More